lorenzo-pezzali/react-native-event-calendar-customized/README.md

 - Ability to hide the navigation header
 - Ability to scroll calendar (with option to not scroll header too)
 - Performance fix on detecting date change
+- Performance fix on minimising reload of each day when swiping between dates

 Below is as per readme from https://github.com/joshjhargreaves/react-native-event-calendar/